Help with Steve's kidney transplant

 What we want to raise the money for

 Steve returned to dialysis in October 2018, and costs (out of pocket and after insurance) about $1200 a month.
 At this stage nobody is entirely sure how long Steve will need dialysis for.
 Additionally, they already have over $7000 in bills waiting to be paid for the testing, medications (epogen) and hospital visits they've already had to go through.
 Steve also recently got a bill for $14,000 from DaVita for dialysis services.

 Where the money is going

-Every cent is going to Steve and Jordan.
+Every cent is going to help Steve pay his medical bills.

 We specifically want to raise $7000 to pay off their existing medical bills